virendra-sirture05/devSwipe/HomeWork.md

 - create userSchema and userModel
 - create Post /signup API to add data to database
 - push some documents using api calls from postman
+- Error handling using try catch

+- JS object vs JSON (Difference)
+- Add the express.json middleware to your app
+- Make your signup api dynamic to receive data from the end user (postman)